Bergthalerlab/SARSCoV2/narratives/SARSCoV2_Generalaudience.md

 # [Who are we and what do we do?](https://nextstrain.org/community/jgenger/nCoV-SARS-2-CeMM/subsampled/8000)

-We are an interdisciplinary group of scientists from the CeMM Research Centre for Molecular Medicine of the Austrian Academy of Sciences in Vienna, Austria.
+We are an interdisciplinary group of scientists from the CeMM Research Centre for Molecular Medicine of the Austrian Academy of Sciences in Vienna, Austria.\
-<br><br>
+\
 CeMM’s mission is to achieve maximum scientific innovation in molecular medicine and improve healthcare.
 At CeMM, an international and creative team of scientists and medical doctors pursues free-minded basic life science research in a large and vibrant environment of outstanding medical tradition and practice.
 CeMM operates in a unique mode of super cooperation, connecting biology with medicine, experiments with computation, discovery with translation, and science with society and the arts.
-The goal of CeMM is to pioneer the science that nurtures the precise, personalized, predictive and preventive medicine of the future.
+The goal of CeMM is to pioneer the science that nurtures the precise, personalized, predictive and preventive medicine of the future.\
-<br><br>
+\
 We at CeMM are dedicated to better understand diseases such as cancer, immune disorders or COVID-19.
 <br><br>
 When there are so many [uncertainties](https://www.theatlantic.com/health/archive/2020/04/pandemic-confusing-uncertainty/610819/) around COVID-19, we aim at helping the scientific community to gain a better understanding of the evolution and the spread of SARS-CoV-2, the causative pathogen of COVID-19.